-As I write this, the Vikings are looking to become the first time to play in a super bowl at their home stadium.
+As I write this, the Minnesota Vikings are looking to become the first time to play in a super bowl at their home stadium.
 So why bother worrying about what’s going to happen this offseason?
-Well these Minnesota Vikings will have 0 signed quarterbacks on their roster at the end of the post season barring something happening between now and their elimination from the playoffs or their eventual raising of the Lombardi trophy.
+Well the Vikings will have 0 signed quarterbacks on their roster at the end of the post season barring something happening between now and their elimination from the playoffs or their eventual raising of the Lombardi trophy.

 March 31st, Case Keenum signs a 1-year deal with the Minnesota Vikings worth $2 million dollars with added incentive bonuses.
 Keenum took over after Bradford got hurt week 2 and the Vikings were rolling with him at quarterback.
 In 15 games this year with Minnesota Keenum completed 67% of his passes for 3,547 yards and 22 Tds.
 He threw 7 interceptions which was a few more than Bradford but he also helped lead the Vikings to a 13-3 record which was good for the No. 2 seed in the NFC this season.